ETI Self-Regulation Series

 The series is designed to provide input and training on new approaches as well as case consultation in applying the approaches learned.
 See the next item in this FAQ for a description of the format of each session.

-In addition to the monthly session, participants will have an opportunity, if they wish, to participate in a weekly online text-based discussion at an agreed time for purposes of further reflection or brainstorming.
+In addition to the monthly session, participants will have an opportunity, if they wish, to participate in an online text-based discussion for purposes of further reflection or brainstorming.

 What will take place in each face-to-face workshop?